squinkylabs/Demo/docs/vco3.md

  * one from Fundamental VCO-1.
 This one is a little crude, not super
  * accurate, and really could be optimized more.
  *
  * This one is done by doing the calculations with two different
  * equations depending on whether the radian angle is  more or less than pi.
  *
  * The equations themselves are very simple fourth order Taylor series, with
- * an arbitrary fudge factor added into to make it more accurate.
+ * an arbitrary fudge factor added in to make it more accurate.
  *
  * This can undoubtedly be improved.
  *